This page may contain affiliate links, for which I could earn a small commission. You can review my full disclosure here.

 Edinburgh is a Festival City

 The Scottish capital city of Edinburgh is known as the Festival City.
-The month of August brings five simultaneous festivals to the Scottish capital, attracting thousands of performers and artists to entertain the tens of thousands of visitors.
+The month of August brings five simultaneous festivals to the Scottish capital, attracting thousands of performers and artists to entertain the tens of thousands of visitors each year.

 Smaller festivals throughout the year attract more specific groups: the Jazz Festival, the Science Festival, the International Film Festival.
 At New Year’s Eve (called Hogmanay in Scotland) the city is alive with one of the biggest celebrations on Earth.